zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 Stakeholders may be invited to provide feedback on the completed work and suggest any changes or enhancements that could be made.

-To read more, see the [Iteration Review from SAFe](https://scaledagileframework.com/iteration-review/)
+To read more, see the [Iteration Review](https://scaledagileframework.com/iteration-review/) from SAFe.

 ## Sprint retrospective (Day 14)